- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 - Are there any bespoke training courses (online and otherwise) that could be used for training primary care staff and GPs?
 Are there any regional or national events/meetings planned to support this work?

 It is important to have clinical leadership and champions to promote the local implementation for LTBI testing and treatment.
-This could be on a locality (e.g. CCG, local authority or provider) level or wider (e.g. TBCB) and the exact details would be for localities/ TBCBs to decide.
+This could be on a locality (e.g. CCG, local authority or provider) level or wider (e.g. TBCB) and the exact details would be for localities / TBCBs to decide.
+There are seven TBCBs:

 CCGs should consider the staffing implications for a lead CCG as part of locally agreeing lead arrangements.
-The majority of Latent TB plans submitted by CCGs and partners included project management support and the support for the lead CCG could be part of that.
+The majority of latent TB plans submitted by CCGs and partners included an element of admin/project management support and the support for the lead CCG could be part of that.

 No, but the TBCB has an important local oversight role in relation to TB activities.
 The relationships between TBCBs, CCGs, NHS England and other partners are important and clear agreements on how each stakeholder will operate will be highly beneficial.